Dogs like to get the spotlight in movies, but we all know it’s the cats who steal the show when they appear on screen.

 Voiced by Antonio Banderas, this debonair feline made his first appearance in Shrek 2 then later on in a spin-off prequel of his own.

 His signature look—a musketeer cavalier hat, a rapier, and boots—is a part of his roguish charm.
 Puss is an accomplished fighter, capable of disarming his opponents with a flash of his blade, but he’s not above using his looks to get what he wants.

 “My thirst for adventure will never be quenched!”—Puss in Boots

 10. Orangey From Breakfast at Tiffany’s

 Nobody knows for sure how many cats were used in Breakfast at Tiffany’s, but Orangey is the only cat to have won two Picture Animal Top Star of the Year awards, one of which was for his work in Breakfast at Tiffany’s.

 “I’m like Cat here.
 We’re a couple of no name slobs.
 We belong to nobody, and nobody belongs to us.
 We don’t even belong to each other.”—Holly Golightly

-Did your favorite cat make the list?
-Who should be added?
+Did your favorite famous movie cat make the list?
+Who should we add?
 Let us know in the comments below!